 - Plain TeX

 - You might have noticed that we really take our time to complete this project.
 This is partly because it is non-trivial to rewrite TeX in such a way that existing macro code still works.
 As LuaTeX development goes in parallel with rewriting ConTeXt (MkIV) we test everything new and opened up extensively.
 We spend much time discussing and trying out solutions.
 We do and redo when needed and try to stay generic as much as possible.
 We also document what we've done and report on it as well as maintain a manual.
 This simply takes time and we're talking of many (mostly unpaid) man-years here.
 We feel that this is the only way to arrive at what we aim at with LuaTeX, which is important as we ourselves are among its users.
-In the perspecitive of 30 years of TeX the timeline is quite feasible.
-Of course, as intermediate versions are quite useable, you don't have to wait till 2012 to start using LuaTeX.
+In the perspective of 30 years of TeX the timeline is quite feasible.
+Of course, as intermediate versions are quite useable.
+Although we originally planned to release version one in 2012, it happened end of 2016.
+We will add features and when possible improve performance.
+Experiments will be carried out in the ConTeXt development scene.